nimitmk7/knowledge-treasure/Artificial Intelligence/Logical Reasoning.md

 As the agent moves, it **uses the KB to decide whether a sentence is entailed by the the KB or not**.
 For example can we infer that there is no pit at cell $[1,2]$?
 The sentence of interest is $\alpha = \neg P_{1,2}$ and we need to prove that:
 $$ KB \models \alpha $$
-To answer such question we will use the model checking algorithm outlined in this chapter: ==enumerate all models and check that $\alpha$ is true for in every model where the KB is true==.
+To answer such question we will use the model checking algorithm:
+==enumerate all models and check that $\alpha$ is true for in every model where the KB is true==.

 ![[Pasted image 20240406201403.png]]